 Quick, think of a classic Washburn electric guitar that doesn’t include the name Nuno.
 If you are struggling to come up with one you aren’t alone.
 I can think of a bunch but that’s only because I spend so much time reading and writing about guitars, but I’m still pretty floored when I check out their website.
-Washburn makes great stuff, but for whatever reason they tend to fly under the radar.
+Washburn makes great stuff, but for whatever reason, they tend to fly under the radar.

 That wasn’t always true.
-Not that long ago Washburn was building Dime signature guitars, and models based on guitars played by Paul Stanley of KISS, Scott Ian of Anthrax and Dan Donegan of Disturbed.
+Not that long ago Washburn was building Dime signature guitars, and models based on guitars played by Paul Stanley of KISS, Scott Ian of Anthrax, and Dan Donegan of Disturbed.
 Going back even further, Washburn was a pretty big name in the ‘80s.

 Washburn still makes great guitars for rock and metal in the Parallaxe and Sonamaster Series, but that’s not where I think they are underrated.
-Maybe because of Washburn’s association with metal over the years people tend to overlook some of the really classy instruments they have in the catalogue.
+Maybe because of Washburn’s association with metal over the years people tend to overlook some of the really classy instruments they have in the catalog.

-Check out the J600, in my opinion one of the top affordable jazz guitars out there, and some of the other hollow-body guitars in the J and HB Series.
+Check out the J600, in my opinion, one of the top affordable jazz guitars out there, and some of the other hollow-body guitars in the J and HB Series.
 Their acoustic guitars always seem to be overlooked as well, and they make everything from classical guitars, to beginner guitars to quality instruments for the pros.

 The Washburn J600K

-Epiphone is owned by Gibson, the company responsible for the legendary Les Paul as well as the SG, Flying V, Explorer and other designs.
+Epiphone is owned by Gibson, the company responsible for the legendary Les Paul as well as the SG, Flying V, Explorer, and other designs.
 Like Squier, Epiphone makes budget versions of these instruments.
 And, like Squier, they tend to suffer from the same comparison issues.
 It’s easy to compare an Epiphone Les Paul to a Gibson Les Paul, but some people forget that the Gibson costs several times more than the Epi.

 A few years ago I might have had Epiphone second on this list behind Squier, but a few interesting things have happened.
 For one, Epiphone introduced their ProBucker pickups.
 These are a big step up from the old Alnico Classics in my opinion.

-In my opinion the Epiphone Les Paul is among the best alternatives to a Gibson Les Paul.
+In my opinion, the Epiphone Les Paul is among the best alternatives to a Gibson Les Paul.
 However, I think it is now even more than that.
 It has become a legitimate candidate for any pro or semi-pro guitarist as a main instrument, and many guitarists seem to be coming around to that idea.

 Unfortunately, because Epiphone will always be in Gibson’s shadow, it is tough to convince a lot of people just how good Epiphones are nowadays.

-Peavey is known for awesome guitar amps like the 6505 Series, and gets a fair amount of deserved credit for their bass and PA gear.
+Peavey is known for awesome guitar amps like the 6505 Series and gets a fair amount of deserved credit for their bass and PA gear.
 However, ever since Eddie Van Halen removed his name from their brand they tend to be overlooked when it comes to electric guitars.

 I think that’s a shame.
 The HP Series is a great guitar for shredders, and there are a few more surprises in Peavey’s lineup for those who’d dare take a look.

 Why is Dean underrated?
 They’re a guitar company that I think has more to offer than people might realize.
-This is maker of the legendary ML, after all.
+This is the maker of the legendary ML, after all.
 They veer toward the metal crowd for sure, but there is nothing wrong with that.
-In addition to the ML they have a few more metallic designs, but also some pretty arched tops and acoustic instruments.
+In addition to the ML, they have a few more metallic designs, but also some pretty arched tops and acoustic instruments.

 When I was a kid it was my dream to one day own a single-pickup Kramer superstrat.
 Eddie played one, along with some of my other guitar heroes of the day.
-In the early ‘90s the company took a nosedive, and was eventually bought up by Gibson.
+In the early ‘90s, the company took a nosedive and was eventually bought up by Gibson.

 At one point inexpensive Kramer guitars were available exclusively online through a site called MusicYo.
-It was kind of weird, and easy to see why the brand’s reputation dropped off a cliff.
-However, today things are different, and in my opinion Kramer guitars are once again worth a look from veteran and aspiring shredders alike.
+It was kind of weird and easy to see why the brand’s reputation dropped off a cliff.
+However, today things are different, and in my opinion, Kramer guitars are once again worth a look from veteran and aspiring shredders alike.